 Working on Christmas and New Year isn’t as bad as you think.
 The workload tends to feel lighter, maybe because of the festive aura of the people around.
 Having a good and tight work ties with your colleagues can bring the well-deserved feeling of fulfillment.

-Upside of working on holidays
+The upside of working on holidays

 Although working on holidays may bring emotional dismay to most nurses, some would look at its perks and advantages.